PidgeonTools/PidgeonRenderFarm/FAQ.md

 ## What does the Batch (formerly Chunks) feature do/How does it work?
 The chunks feature allows the Client to render multiple frames at once.
 Instead of rendering only one frame and then reporting to the master, the Client will render a set of frames (the chunk) and after all frames are done it will report back and provide the master with the results.
 It's recommended to use this feature.

-## Why would I add multiple Masters in the Client? - Not available yet
+## Why would I add multiple Masters in the Client?
 In case the connection to the main Master fails (because it is offline or you are uploading projects from different machines), the Client will automatically use another connection of the ones you added.
 It's a nice-to-have feature, but if you don't need it, just add a single connection.

 ## What are the hardware requirements for the different render devices/APIs?